toddledev/documentation/docs/10-variables/02-working-with-variables/index.md

 - Workflows and actions (as inputs or conditions to control logic)

 ## Input field binding
-For `input` elements, toddle provides a convenient shortcut to create two-way binding with variables:
+For `input` elements, Nordcraft provides a convenient shortcut to create two-way binding with variables:
 1. Select an input element in the element tree
 2. In the Attributes tab, find the 'Bind to variable` dropdown
 3. Choose an existing variable or create a new one